Ruenzuo/Pokeffective-Android/README.md

 __Please, read:__

 Google rejected my app without giving me any reasons, but that's OK, it was a risky project anyway.
-I'm releasing the source code so anyone interested in check how this app words hopefuly can learn something.
-Beware, I never intented to do this when I first make the app, so the code it's a little messy.
+I'm releasing the source code so anyone interested in check how this app words hopefully can learn something.
+Beware, I never intended to do this when I first make the app, so the code it's a little messy.
 Would appreciate feedback.
 Also, please read the [license](https://github.com/Ruenzuo/Pokeffective-Android/blob/master/License) and don't be a jackass.